smarr/ReBench/docs/config.md

 6. runs (as defined by the [root element](#root-elements))

-So, in the case of the `input_sizes` example, the setting for `benchmark` overrides the other two settings.
+So, in the case of the `input_sizes` example, the setting for `benchmark` overrides the settings in a suite or executor.

 These priorities and the ability to define different benchmarks, suites, VMs, etc, hopefully provides sufficient flexibility to encode all desired experiments.